MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-configure-policy-settings.md

 ### Hide all notifications

 One method to disable notifications is to use Windows' Quiet Hours feature.
 Quiet Hours works similarly to features found on many smartphones that suppress notifications during certain hours, usually during the overnight hours.
-In Windows 10, Quiet Hours can be set to 24x7 so that notifications are never shown.
+In Windows, Quiet Hours can be set to 24x7 so that notifications are never shown.

 #### Enable 24x7 Quiet Hours